AFlow: Automating Agentic Workflow Generation: Experiments

-\textbf{Case Study.} \model demonstrates a clear iteration process, as shown in Figure \ref{fig:casestudy}, illustrating how it evolves from a blank template (containing only a single Node without prompts) to the structure presented in Figure \ref{fig:ablation}(B).
+\textbf{Case Study} \model demonstrates a clear iteration process, as shown in Figure \ref{fig:casestudy}, illustrating how it evolves from a blank template (containing only a single Node without prompts) to the structure presented in Figure \ref{fig:ablation}(B).
 In each iteration, \model employs a single-step modification, meaning it either adds one operator (rounds 2, 3) or makes a targeted modification to a prompt (rounds 8, 10).
-Among the unsuccessful exploration nodes, \model introduced a custom review node that directly modified answers generated through complex processes without additional reasoning (round 5), which decreased accuracy.
-In round 14, \model attempted to rephrase the problem but overly focused on 'discount' information, leading to a decrease in accuracy.
+Among the unsuccessful exploration rounds, \model introduced a custom review node that directly modified answers generated through complex processes without additional reasoning (round 5), which decreased accuracy.
+In round 14, \model attempted to rephrase the problem but overly focused on ``discount'' information, leading to a decrease in accuracy.
 This iteration process showcases how tree-based search allows \model to further optimize known paths while retaining the ability to explore new ones.
-In iterations on other datasets, \model discovered structures similar to current manually designed workflows.
-For instance, on the MBPP dataset, it explored a process where an LLM generates tests and then executes them, aligning with the approach in \citet{Tal2024Alpha}.
+On the MBPP dataset, \model discovered structures similar to current manually designed workflows, such as test generation and execution by LLMs as seen in \citet{Tal2024Alpha}.
 The workflow and more discovered results are presented in Appendix \ref{appendix:case_study} and a complete optimization process is presented in Appendix \ref{sec:trajectory}.